Apr 5 / Irene

-Italian Phrasal Verbs: 5 things you need to know before mastering them.
+Italian Phrasal Verbs: 5 things you need to know

 They do not just exist, but they are used every day by native speakers making them a must learn for advanced level students of Italian.
 I am going to talk about the five things you need to know before diving into Italian phrasal verbs!